FierceEagle/fierceeagle.github.io/index.md

 ### Anything else?

 Although it might date the creation of this data story a little bit, we wish you all Happy Holidays and a hopefully better 2021.
-Take an example by the Londoners and have a substantial increase in your Fat,
+Take an example from the Londoners and have a nice increase in your fat, sugar and alcohol consumption, when you are at it, and see you in 2021. *If you read it later, don't forget to cancel the New Years resolution GYM membership before it is to late*

+{% include year_plot_nutrients.html %}